Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-filter-and-sort-table.md

 ## Sort the table

-2. Open the file index.html.
+1. Open the file index.html.
-3. Just below the `div` that contains the `filter-table` button, add the following markup:
+2. Below the `div` that contains the `filter-table` button, add the following markup:

     ```html
     <div class="padding">